ShahareyarKhan/Course-app/README.md

 Developed a web application for showcasing a list of courses and their details using React.
 Implemented the course listing page, a course details page, and a student dashboard to display enrolled courses.
 Implemented course like feature

+## Features

+- This is a project for a Course Website which allows user to enroll for courses and user can see their enrolled courses in "My Courses" section.

+- Used React.js and Tailwind CSS to create user friendly interface

+- Used Firebase for authentication and fetching & updating courses from the firestore.
+Also implemented course like feature.

+- Used Redux for managing state of application.
+Implemented redux in user authentication and course enrollment.

 ## View Website

 Here is the deployed link to the website: [Deployed Link:](https://react-firebase-course-bice.vercel.app/)